-In an age of digital content and automated monthly charges, it is easy to lose track of what exactly you’re paying for each month.
-With internet bills, online media subscriptions, streaming services, and subscription boxes, it is entirely possible that you’re paying for something you’re not even using.
+In an age of automated billings and subscriptions, it is easy to lose track of what exactly you’re paying for each month.
+It is entirely possible that you’re paying for something you’re not even using.

 Once you’ve canceled, you could reroute the money you would have spent directly into your savings account.
 While $20 or $30 a month saved on subscriptions might not seem like much, even small amounts can quickly add up over time.
 In combination with other savings techniques, this might help you build your savings fast.

-Did you know that some companies offer discounts for setting up payments to be debited from your checking account automatically?
+Did you know that some companies offer discounts when you set up automatic bill payments, or autopay?
 This means connecting a bill directly to your bank account and allowing the company to automatically withdraw the amount of the bill on the due date.

-Auto pay might also help you avoid unexpected late fees, which in turn could help you build up savings faster.
-There might be some downsides to autopay though.
-If you set up an autopay agreement, but then don’t have enough money in your account to cover the charge, you might end up with a canceled subscription or overdraft fees from your bank.
+Autopay might also help you avoid unexpected late fees, which in turn could help you build up savings faster.
+There might be some downsides to autopay, however.
+If you set up an autopay agreement but then don’t have enough money in your account to cover the charge, you might end up with a canceled subscription or overdraft or NSF fees from your bank.

+Yes, it’s hard to save money, but learning to be mindful about your purchases can help.
 Instead of buying something as soon as you want it, you might want to sleep on it overnight and see if you still want it the next morning.
-Why wait overnight?
-Giving yourself more time before pulling out your credit card could help you determine if you really need the item you want to buy, or if you were just caught up in the excitement of shopping.
+Giving yourself more time before pulling out your credit card could help you determine if you really need the item or if you were just caught up in the excitement of shopping.

 For example, if you decide to do a two-day spending fast, you might decide that on Tuesdays and Wednesdays you don’t spend any money other than what it costs to commute to work.
-That means that on those days you might choose to forgo your daily pitstop at the coffee shop, a lunch from the corner bodega, or ordering the brand new book you’ve been waiting to read.
+That means that on those days, you might choose to forgo your daily pitstop at the coffee shop, a lunch from the salad place (you’d bring food from home), or ordering the brand new book you’ve been waiting to read.

 Planning to not spend could help you reign in unintentional spending.
 Chances are that you barely think about that $4 you spend at the coffee shop, but if you give it up twice a week, that’s $8 that could be going into your savings.

-If you save an average of $40 a week with a two-day fast, that could add more than $2,000 to your savings.
+If you save an average of $40 a week with a two-day fast, that could add more than $2,000 to your savings in a year.